azine/AzineHybridAuthBundle/README.md

     endpoint_route:       azine_hybrid_auth_endpoint # the route_name where your endpoint controller (e.g. HybridEndPointController) is available
     debug:                false # set to true to log debug-information to the debug_file
     debug_file:           '%kernel.logs_dir%/hybrid_auth_%kernel.environment%.log' # location of the debug-file
+    store_for_user:       false # set to true to store hybrid auth session data into your database for the logged in user
+    store_as_cookie:      false # set to true if session-information should be stored as cookies (e.g. for anon. users)
     providers:

         # Prototype (at least one provider has to be defined)